IMPORTANT ANNOUNCEMENT

 • Support legislation that strengthens federal funding and protection for these national treasures.

-• Contact your elected officials and demand their public opposition to these dangerous transfers.
+• Contact your elected officials to register your opposition to these dangerous transfers.

 • Stand with organizations committed to the defense of our public lands and national memory.

 This is a moment that will define us.
-Will we allow the quiet dismantling of our most powerful symbols of unity, or will we stand up to protect them?
+Will we allow the quiet dismantling of our most powerful symbols of unity, or will we work to protect them?

-For the sake of our history, our culture, and our future—we must not yield.
+For the sake of our history, our culture, and our future, we urge you to act now.

 Who We Are